isaacnmm/pestpolicy-hugo2XX/content/posts/what-are-small-brown-insects-in-my-kitchen/index.md

 layout: post
 ---

-What [are](https://pestpolicy.com/are-blue-tailed-lizards-poisonous/) [[small](https://pestpolicy.com/small-trampoline-for-toddlers/) brown insects in my kitchen](https://pestpolicy.com/pet-safe-roach-killer/)?
-This is the right place for you because we have prepared the right answers to this question. - Nobody wants bugs in their homes, but sometimes they are inevitable.
+What [are](https://pestpolicy.com/are-blue-tailed-lizards-poisonous/)[[small](https://pestpolicy.com/small-trampoline-for-toddlers/) brown insects in my kitchen](https://pestpolicy.com/pet-safe-roach-killer/)?This is the right place for you because we have prepared the right answers to this question. - Nobody wants bugs in their homes, but sometimes they are inevitable.

 There are many pantry bugs common in our kitchen, stores, and other parts of our household.